tytydraco/yessleep/out/I_dreamt_of_the_Infernal_Garden_last_night_and_something_followed_me_back.md

 My room is almost unchanged.
 It is dark, familiar, and comforting.
 But I can still smell the garden.

 The sweet stench of rot is thick, coating my mouth with every breath.
 I tried telling myself that it was nothing more than a lingering dream, but the growth on my wall tells me something else.
-Something is growing through it.
-I do not know how to describe it in a way that makes sense.
-It is not on the wall.
-It is inside it, pushing outward.
+Something is growing and living inside the sheetrock of my house.

 The wound crawls with thin black roots, moving and searching for something.